mumo-esther/Crypto-Data-Explorer/README.md

 ### Key Features

-- Browse a list of available categories
+- Browse a list of available currencies
-- Filter categories by name
+- Filter currencies by name
-- View numeric values related to each category
+- View Cryptocurrencies values related to each specific currency
-- Navigate to a details page to view detailed data for each category
+- Navigate to a details page to view detailed data for each currency
 - Fully responsive design, adapting to different screen sizes and devices

 <p align="right">(<a href="#readme-top">back to top</a>)</p>